marklogic-community-staging/solution-templates/FinancialServices/ContractManagement/5.2/README.md

-# HR360 Data Hub
+# Contract Management 360 Data Hub

-This sample data hub for Conttract Management is compatible with [DHF] 5.2.x and [Data Hub Central Community Edition] 2.0.5
+This sample data hub for Contract Management is compatible with [DHF] 5.2.x and [Data Hub Central Community Edition] 2.0.5

 ## Walkthrough